 More about Scooter

-Scooter is three years old, and she is an unknown short hair breed.
+Scooter is four years old, and she is an unknown short hair breed.
 Her sister Minnie is a Torby (Tortie + Tabby), and whether that gives any clues to Scooter's breed, I have no idea.
 Obviously, the first thing people notice about Scooter is the fact that she's paralyzed.
 Scooter's paralysis appears to be caused by a birth defect of her spine (Read more about it in our FAQ!).
 Scooter's paralysis is only one part of her.
 There's so much more that makes her a special cat!

 My favorite thing about Scooter is that she is a "people cat."
 It takes her a little bit to get used to people, but she never acts aggressive toward a new person.
 She has never swatted at or tried to bite a person (She has hissed at a couple people, though, but it's an empty threat.).
 After assessing the threat, she will typically scoot up to them and investigate.
 Before too long, Scooter's made a new friend!
 Scooter is also a "dog cat."
 For some reason, she's extremely tolerant of dogs, as long as they don't sniff her too aggressively.